pnewstein/QuestByCycle/docs/NEWGAME.md

 5. **End Date**:
    - **Purpose**: Defines when the game ends.
-   - **Interaction**: Participants can no longer complete tasks or log activities after this date.
+   - **Interaction**: Participants can no longer complete quests or log activities after this date.
    - **Example**: "06/29/2024".

 6. **Game Goal**: